Microsoft Development Platforms

 workloads: .NET and Linux/Java.
 There are Apache web servers and LAMP scripts being used with MS SQL Server or Active Directory for security and authentication.
 Microsoft's reluctant acceptance of Linux-variant

 environments started in 2008 by having MS Hyper-V and System Center tools operate with the open source environment.
-Without doing so, Microsoft would not be able to properly support/meet the evolving and
+Without doing so, Microsoft would not be able to properly support

-Microsoft introduced Windows Subsystem for Linux; this allows Ubuntu binaries to execute using the Bash shell in Windows 10 and use Linux tools alongside Windows utilities without a reboot or launching a
+Microsoft introduced Windows Subsystem for Linux; this allows Ubuntu binaries to execute using the Bash shell in Windows 10; Linux tools can be used alongside Windows utilities without a reboot or launching a

 The adoption of Linux by Microsoft has boosted confidence in blending Windows-based technologies with existing and new internally developed open source projects.
 Open source software has had a positive impact on the bottom